 While in Chicago we celebrated Marks graduation at the Chicago Ale Fest.
 We might need to make this an annual event.
 It was great fun even though thunderstorms thinned the crowd out a bit.
 That turned out to be a blessing with more beer for less people.
 They ended the festival early due to lighting but we were saturated by then with beer and by the rains.
 It was great time.

 When Gina and I moved from Chicago 35 years ago, we boxed up our worldly possessions and UPSed them across the country to my parents house.
 Everything else we sold.
-Mark Sold most of his stuff on EBay but decided he wanted to drive back the rest in his car.
+Mark sold most of his stuff on EBay but decided he wanted to drive back the rest in his car.
 It was a great opportunity to hang with him so we decided to drive the 32 hours on the road.
-The original plan was to stop at a couple rivers and cities on the way back over a week but because of the job offer he got, we decided to drive back direct so that he could study for the PA Board Exam that was offered in San Jose in a week.
+The original plan was to stop at a couple rivers and cities on the way back over a week but because of the job offer at One Medical, we decided to drive back direct so that he could study for the PA Board Exam that was offered in San Jose in a week.
 We went for it and only a big thunderstorm stopped us from driving all night.
-We made the trip in 37 hours including a 5 hour stop at a motel the first night.
+We used the opportunity to study for the board and we spent most of the time listening to board prep podcast.
+It was a great general medicine review for me as well.
+We also streamed a Warriors playoff game on the road which was almost as much fun as being there.
+We must have looked crazy screaming in the car.
+The trip took 37 hours including a 5 hour stop at a motel the first night.